The Exceptional Real Estate Content Marketing Guide

 • File names: Add keywords to the file names of any media you upload, presuming it’s related.

-• Meta description: While it doesn’t directly affect rankings, placing keywords in the meta description will make them bold and increases the click-through rate.
+• Meta description: While it doesn’t directly affect rankings, placing keywords in the meta description will make them bold and increase the click-through rate.

 • Title tag: Right above your meta description is the title tag in the SERPs.
 Ensure that you modify it to include one of your targeted search terms.